 Instead of letting the actual bike ride be enough of a challenge, they start in southern England with nothing – no bicycles, no food, not even any clothes (except their “pants,” as the British would say).
 The plan is to acquire those things along the way.

 Throughout their journey, George and Ben make new friends, encounter all kinds of characters (or maybe they are the characters), receive help from strangers, and get into more unlikely and hilarious situations than I can count.
-I only recently realized that George has also written books about road tripping the U.S. and traveling through South America, which both sound similarly compelling.

 Recommended for anyone who wants both entertainment and a reminder that people are good